radcamp/radcamp.github.io/IBS2019/01_setup_qc.md

 ### Connecting to Jupyter Hub

+FIXME: Connecting to the jupyter hub w/ github account

 ![png](01_setup_qc_files/01_jupyter_hub_dashboard.png)

-FIXME Explain what each of these directories is for
+By default everyone will have 4 directories listed in their Jupyter home: `home`, `ro-data`, `ro-notebooks`, and `work`.
+Here's what each of these directories contains:
+* home: An empty directory for keeping random stuff.
+We won't use this during the workshop.
+* ro-data: A `read only` directory that houses datasets we'll use during the workshop.
+You can read these datasets, but you can't write to this directory.
+* ro-notebooks: Example analysis notebooks that you can copy to your working directory to run, modify, and save on your own.
+* work: A working directory for creating ipyrad assemblies and analysis output files.

+## Opening a terminal on the server

 From the dashboard 'Files' tab choose New->Terminal and you'll see a new tab pop open with a little black window and a command prompt, like this:

 ![png](01_setup_qc_files/01_jupyter_hub_terminal.png)

-## Command line interface (CLI) basics
+### Command line interface (CLI) basics
 The CLI provides a way to navigate a file system, move files around, and run commands all inside a little black window.
 The down side of CLI is that you have to learn many at first seemingly esoteric commands for doing all the things you would normally do with a mouse.
 However, there are several advantages of CLI: 1) you can use it on servers that don't have a GUI interface (such as HPC clusters); 2) it's scriptable, so you can write programs to execute common tasks or run analyses and others can easily reproduce these tasks exactly; 3) it's often faster and more efficient than click-and-drag GUI interfaces.
 For now we will start with 4 of the most common and useful commands:

 ```bash